 Add the chicken back to the pot and stir to combine.
-Pour in the heavy cream if you’re using it, stir just to combine, then let cook over low heat for at least another 10 minutes or until ready to serve.
+If you want a decadent, slightly creamy base, add in 1/2 cup of heavy cream.
+Stir just to combine, then let cook over low heat for at least another 10 minutes or until ready to serve.

 I got my heavy cream in a glass bottle from grass-fed cows, so it has the health benefits that regular store-bought heavy cream doesn’t have.
 While this heavy cream is absolutely amazing, dairy isn’t for everyone (and neither is its high price tag for the good stuff!), so you can leave it out and still have a tasty soup.

 Spoon this liquid of the gods into big bowls and sip down.
 Watch as your worries melt away into taste-bud explosive ecstasy…

 Now THIS is what Yes to Yummy is all about.